 Antonio Motta is originally from El Paso, graduating from UTEP with a B.S. in Civil Engineering in 2009.
 After graduation, he discovered teaching when he became a substitute teacher for EPISD, where he decided to become a certified teacher.
 He taught math for three years: one year in El Paso and another two in Austin; for two different charter schools.
 Most recently, he discovered a passion for outreach programs while working at the Children’s Museum of Houston.
 He is a passionate advocate for STEAM and Fine Arts education.

 Ashley joined our Insights team in August 2017 as our Administrative Assistant.
-She is a Senior working on her second degree in Chemistry at the University of Texas at El Paso.
+She is a senior working on her second bachelor’s degree in Chemistry at the University of Texas at El Paso.
 Along with making the Dean’s List, she has been a member of the American Chemical Society, and has taken part of the Chemistry Circus outreach program to promote the field of Chemistry to local schools.
-Upon graduation, Ashley will pursue a PhD in Medicinal Chemistry to ultimately work in the pharmaceutical industry.
+Upon graduation, Ashley will pursue a PhD in Medicinal Chemistry, with an emphasis on organic synthesis, to ultimately work in the pharmaceutical industry.
 In addition to a strong enthusiasm for STEAM education, she enjoys painting in her spare time with a focus on Pop Art.

 Stay tuned for more great events from Insights: